ktoso/jgoogl/README.markdown

 ## Instance creation ##
 ### Simple instance creation ###
+There are two ways of creating an jGooGl instance, the first one does not give you major tweaking abilities but it's super easy to use:

         // you may use jGooGl without an API key JGooGl jGooGl = JGooGl.withoutKey();